Faking the Turtle Class

 Verifying That Our Turtle Was Called

 Now, let's use our fake Turtle to see if its method got called.
-We're doing to see if our code is working correctly with the Turtle class.
+We're doing this to see if our code is working correctly with the Turtle class.

 Here we used another macro of Isolator++ Professional - ASSERT_WAS_CALLED(invocation).

 This allows us to check, after the fact, that any method on our fake object was indeed called by our class under test.